Feature Distillation: DNN-Oriented JPEG Compression Against Adversarial Examples: Conclusion

 \section{Conclusion}

-The robustness of modern DNNs is significantly challenged by various types of AE attacks.
-Previous works directly employ JPEG compression as a defense method, however, it is not an optimized solution in terms of defense effectiveness and model accuracy.
-Therefore, we propose a low-cost ``feature distillation" method by re-architecting the JPEG compression framework, to achieve remarkable AE defense effectiveness improvement without harming the legitimate image testing accuracy when compared with other defense solutions.
-The proposed ``feature distillation" can simultaneously reduce the AE attack success rate and maximize the legitimate testing accuracy.
-Experimental results show that our proposed method can reduce the attack success rate $\sim60\%$ on average at both CIFAR-10 and ImageNet datasets.
+As the robustness of DNN is significantly challenged by a variety of adversarial attacks, existing studies investigate the standard JPEG compression as a defense method, however, it is far from satisfactory in terms of both defense efficiency and testing accuracy.
+In this work, we propose the DNN-favorable feature distillation method by re-architecting the JPEG compression framework.
+Compared with existing model-agnostic defense approaches, our ``feature distillation" can simultaneously reduce the adversarial attack success rate and maximize the testing accuracy on legitimate examples.
+Experimental results show that our method can improve the defense efficiency from $\sim20\%$ to $\sim90\%$ over most recent model-agnostic approaches with only marginal accuracy degradation ($\le1\%$), while significantly improving the processing time per image ($\sim260\times$ speedup).
+Our method also demonstrates the best defense efficiency against latest adaptive attack--BPDA ($\sim60\%$) with least accuracy drop ($\sim1\%$) when compared with other input-transformation based defenses.